Kinney Management Services, LLC

 As with all of our efforts, we need your help with ongoing development of the personality of our company.
 Therefore, as we grow together, always feel free to discuss and suggest to us any changes that you believe will make us better.

-We hope that your experience here will be challenging, enjoyable, and rewarding.
+We hope that your experience here will be challenging, enjoyable and rewarding.
 Again, welcome!

-Sandra Steinhardt, Member
+Sandra Steinhardt, Member Of Kinney Management Services, LLC and

-Joe Kinney, Colorado, Member
+Joe Kinney, Colorado, Member Of Kinney Management Services, LLC and

-Joe Kinney, New York, Member
+Joe Kinney, New York, Member Of Kinney Management Services, LLC and

 This handbook is designed to acquaint you with KINNEY and provide you with information about working conditions, employee benefits, and some of the policies affecting your employment.
 You should read, understand, and comply with all provisions of the handbook.
 It describes many of your responsibilities as an employee and outlines the programs developed by KINNEY to benefit employees.
 One of our objectives is to provide a work environment that is conducive to both personal and professional growth.